Matter Around Us Online Test 7th Science Lesson 3 Questions in English

 -

-Question 54 of 5754.
-Question54.
-When solid is heated, the particles gain energy and vibrate vigorously.
+54. When solid is heated, the particles gain energy and vibrate vigorously.
 The particles move slightly further apart from one another.
 This causes the volume of matter to increase.
 This process is called ?
-Correct

 When solid is heated, the particles gain energy and vibrate vigorously.
 The particles move slightly further apart from one another.
 This causes the volume of matter to increase.
 This process is called expansion.
 The matter begun to expand when heated.
 The volume increases due to the greater distance between the particles.
 But the size of the particles remains in same size.